A beautiful perennial garden isn't simply a

 collector of perennial plants for well over 30 years by now.

-Whenever I discover a new plant genera that appears garden worthy, it seems I'm
+Whenever I discover a new plant genera or species that appears garden worthy, it seems I'm

 compelled to start a collection of as many